cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

 # NOTE to avoid refering to the namespace apisix at each command, the ENV VAR DEF_KTOOLS_NAMESPACE=apisix is set:
 export DEF_KTOOLS_NAMESPACE=apisix
 ```
 As you have seen, there is a dashboard component deployed, but just one DNS managed by the Apisix ingress.
-This step will modify the [apisix-routes.yaml file](../../Helms/apisix/apisix-routes.yaml) to include a new route to expose the dashboard to be consumed via browser.
+This step will modify the [apisix-routes.yaml file](../../../phase01.step03/Helms/apisix/apisix-routes.yaml) to include a new route to expose the dashboard to be consumed via browser.
-1. Decide the DNS to expose the Apisi dashboard (Local or global DNS)
+1. Decide the DNS to expose the Apisix dashboard (Local or global DNS)
 eg. fiwaredsc-api6dashboard.local ...
-2. For Local DNS register at the /etc/hosts (ubuntu) and/or C:\Windows\System32\drivers\etc\hosts (windows)
+2. For Local DNS register it at the /etc/hosts (ubuntu) and/or C:\Windows\System32\drivers\etc\hosts (windows)
+    ```shell
+    ...
+    <HOSTIP_ADDRESS>  fiwaredsc-api6dashboard.local
+    ```

-3. Modify the apisix values file to manage the new DNS and the TLS certificate:
+4. Modify the apisix values file to manage the new DNS and the TLS certificate:
     ```yaml
     apisix:
       ...